It’s no secret that life in Singapore is hectic and busy — and that can take a toll on our mental health.

 #1: Wake up 3 minutes earlier

-Instead of rushing through your normal morning routine, use the extra 3 minutes to just sit and stare out of the window, choosing to be thankful for the moment of calm.
-It will help you start the day with a right frame of mind.
+Instead of rushing through your normal morning routine, use the extra 3 minutes to sit still and be present in the moment.
+Take the time to observe how your body feels, what your mood is for the day.
+This will help to ground you, especially if you are still shaking off your sleepy thoughts, and start the day with the right frame of mind.

 #2: Eat mindfully

 Put your phone away when you are eating.
-Chew slower that you normally would, and feel the tastes and texture of the food in your mouth, right down to how it slides down your throat.
-This simple practice gives you time to disconnect from other things that is happening around you and also allows for better digestion of food.
+Chew slower than you normally would, and feel the taste and texture of the food in your mouth, right down to how it slides down your throat.
+This simple practice gives you time to be more aware of the food you are eating and also helps with digestion.

 #3: Enjoy a bit of sun